Barcelona Transport

 Barcelona transport

 The system allows you to buy a variety of tickets which cover all forms of transport in the city: Metro, Bus, Tram, and Train (Renfe Cercanías and Ferrocarrils).
-Renfe Cercanías are the local trains and the Ferrocarrils are the Catalan trains.
+Renfe Cercanías are the local trains and the FGC (Ferrocarrils de la Generalitat de Catalunya) are the Catalan regional trains.

 As well as purchasing tickets from the machines at any metro station, you can also buy tickets at lottery shops and newsagent kiosks.